CopernicaMarketingSoftware/Documentation/Mailerq/3.0/dkim.md

 ## Sign a single message with multiple keys

-Since version 3.0 MailerQ allows you to sign a single message with multiple DKIM keys.
+Since version 3.0 MailerQ allows you to sign a single message with multiple DKIM Keys.
 This can be used for ESP feedback loops, such as [Google.com's FBL](https://support.google.com/mail/answer/6254652?hl=en).
 These feedback loops allow you as sender to detect abuse of your services.
 There are multiple ways to set up 'multi-signed' emails.

-To install multiple DKIM keys in the JSON, you can assign an array of keys in the JSON data.
-A JSON message with mulitple DKIM keys will look something like this:
+To install multiple DKIM Keys in the JSON, you can assign an array of keys in the JSON data.
+A JSON message with mulitple DKIM Keys will look something like this:

 ````
 {